phone scam fake

 Are you getting a bunch of these comments/DMs?

-There were a few Youtube videos on their brand scam and a Reddit thread.
+There were a few YouTube videos on their brand scam and a Reddit thread.
 That’s when I realized, I could’ve gotten scammed.

-So I made my account private, deleted their comments, removed them as followers, and replied back to Ernest Matheo who I initially told I would think about it.
+So I made my account private, deleted their comments, removed them as followers, and replied to Ernest Matheo who I initially told I would think about it.
 I said, “I wasn’t interested, thanks for the offer”.

 Once you interact with one bot, all the other ones come along.